aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### displayName {#displayName--}

-Represents the PivotField display name.
+Represents the display name of pivot field in the pivot table view.

 ```javascript
 displayName : string;